-Students must meet with an academic advisor their first semester and use the academic advising forms to assure they are taking the appropriate courses for the degree(s) or certificate(s) they wish to earn.
-If a student knows which degree(s) or certificate(s) they want to pursue, they can select electives and alter the recommended course sequence for more flexibility in course scheduling.
+Students are encouraged to meet with an academic advisor their first semester and use the academic advising forms to assure they are taking the appropriate courses for the degree(s) or certificate(s) they wish to earn.
+If a student knows which degree(s) or certificate(s) he/she wants to pursue, he/she can select electives and alter the recommended course sequence for more flexibility in course scheduling.
 An academic advisor will be able to assist the student in making these key decisions.